The Bankrate promise

 Best cheap home insurance companies in Houston

-Our process for determining the best cheap homeowners companies included evaluating several key attributes, including affordability, available discounts, policy customization options and third-party ratings for customer satisfaction and financial strength.
+Our process for determining the best cheap homeowners companies included evaluating several key attributes, including affordability, available discounts, policy customization options and third-party ratings for customer satisfaction from J.D.
+Power and financial strength from AM Best.
 We combined these metrics into a Bankrate Score on a scale of 0.0 to 5.0.
 The higher a company’s Bankrate Score, the more highly that carrier scored in the ranking categories.
 Based on Bankrate’s research and analysis of average annual premium data from Quadrant Information Services, the best cheap home insurance in Houston, Texas is offered by Nationwide, State Farm and Travelers.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|

 State Farm is one of the most reputable home insurance companies, with a high rating from J.D.
-Power for overall claims satisfaction.
-State Farm also has the highest possible financial strength score of A++ (Superior) from AM Best.
+Power for both customer service and claims satisfaction.
+State Farm also has the highest possible financial strength rating of A++ (Superior) from AM Best.
 Although State Farm has below-average rates and excellent third-party ratings, it lacks in a few areas compared to its competitors.
 For example, State Farm offers fewer discounts for Houston homeowners than other companies in this review.

 Learn more: State Farm Insurance review

 Travelers may be a great option for Houston homeowners who are specifically looking to customize their policy with add-ons.
 Travelers offers lots of endorsements, including green home coverage, identity fraud coverage, valuables coverage, special personal property coverage and others.
-Multiple discounts are also offered through Travelers to help make rates more affordable.
-However, it has a lower J.D.
-Power rating than some of the other providers we reviewed.
+Multiple potential discounts are also offered through Travelers to help make rates more affordable.
+However, it does have a lower-than average J.D.
+Power score for both customer and claims satisfaction than some of the other providers we reviewed.

 Learn more: Travelers Insurance review